Store

 Steroids and Adrenal Fatigue

-It may be tempting to take more steroids in order to get symptom relief in this state.
-However, symptoms are likely to return if the root causes of the condition are not addressed.
+It may be tempting to take more steroids to get symptom relief in this state.
+However, symptoms are likely to return if the condition's root causes are not addressed.
 This could lead to excessive or long-term steroid use.

 What Can Happen: Steroids and AFS

-AFS is a condition that develops when your body starts to lose its ability to fight stress, typically due to chronic or severe stress.
-The body’s exposure to stress forces the adrenal glands to secrete cortisol with the aim of neutralizing it.
+AFS is a condition that develops when the body starts to lose its ability to fight stress, typically due to chronic or severe stress.
+Exposure to stress forces the adrenal glands to secrete cortisol, which neutralizes it.
 With short-term stress, this works.

 However, chronic stress, whether physical, emotional, or mental, pressures the adrenals for more and more cortisol.
 The result is exhausted adrenals with a diminished capacity to function properly.

-Steroids are useful in helping to prime the adrenal glands and stimulating them to produce hormones as they should.
-Steroids can often help to manage symptoms.
-However, AFS symptoms often return, leading patients to increase their steroid use just to reach baseline.
+Steroids are useful in priming the adrenal glands and stimulating them to produce hormones as they should.
+They can often help manage symptoms.
+However, AFS symptoms often return, leading patients to increase their steroid use to reach baseline.

 Brain Structure Affected By Steroid Use: When to Use Steroids